Virtua Fighter 5

 Anyhow, unlike mainstream reviewers like Game Informer, IGN and Gamespot...
 I'm not going to just leave it at that... see, they simply dubbed the AI as "too easy" and that was the end of it.
 I know for a fact they didn't play the game enough, because further down the road in Quest Mode (200 + wins) you'll start to encounter some new challengers like "Masters, Gladiators, Veterans," which will offer a far better challenge and may even be difficult for "mid-upper level players".
 Even a step higher in difficulty are "Vanquishers, Vindicators, and Avengers, etc." who offer an incredibly tough fight even for skilled players with beefy combo skills.
 Thankfully though, there are some tricks to beat the AI that a good fighting game player, with common sense, can still find... so at least the computer AI isn't impossible to beat in the upper levels.
 Of course, to get the most out of VF5, like any quality fighting game; you should definitely challenge your real-life buddies (if they're any good that is).

 So, have the character "personas" improved any?
 Somewhat yes, and somewhat no... characters have more win quotes and entrance taunts than ever before.
 Most of which sound better and make more sense than those of VF4: Evolution, although the "cheesy-ness" factor is still there...
 Virtua Fighter characters still don't like to use "bad words" and usually seem to create "unintended" laughter after they say anything at all.
 But if you look past the actual dialogue, these characters speak much louder with their fighting abilities, which of course is what the game is about.
-The head to head battle always looks awesome, even when newbs try to play... but like any good fighting game, when two skilled players go at it, VF5 looks it's absolute best.
+The head to head battle always looks awesome, even when noobs try to play... but like any good fighting game, when two skilled players go at it, VF5 looks it's absolute best and should be judged from that perspective.

 Dural is back for a badass-looking boss fight.